DataDog/dd-sdk-reactnative-examples/rum-expo-react-navigation/README.md

 ### Locally

-We should note that the React native SDK doesn't really run on Expo GO, so to have an honest build, you need to build the project using expo dev client.
+We should note that the React Native SDK doesn't really run on Expo Go, so to have an honest build, you need to build the project using `expo-dev-client`.
 You can do that by running:

 ```sh
 yarn expo run:android